 What kind of music can I bring?

 Any kind!
 As long as it's original and doesn't sample already-existing music/lyrics, we welcome all genres.
-Please note however that because the two available instruments are piano and guitar, the bulk of what we hear is singer/songwriter, pop, rock, folk, etc. But if you're a jazz cat or hip-hop artist or anything else, you're more than welcome too.
-No mp3s or iPods can be used, however; let's keep the music live!
+Please note however that because the two available instruments are piano and guitar, the bulk of what we hear is singer/songwriter, musical theatre, pop, rock, folk, etc. But if you're a jazz cat or hip-hop artist or anything else, you're more than welcome too.
+No mp3s or iPods can be used, however; let's keep the music LIVE!

 How long does the evening usually run?
 Do I have to stay the whole time?